ZulfiiaDitto/ZulfiiaDitto/README.md

-- 👋 Hi, I’m @ZulfiiaDitto
+- 👋 Hi, I’m Zulfiia Ditto
 - 👀 I’m interested in data science in healthcare
-- 🌱 I’m currently learning Python and C#, .Net core
+- 🌱 I’m currently C#, .Net core, Xamarin and deep and machine learning with Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on deep learning, machine learning projects in healthcare
-- 📫 How to reach me ...
+- 📫 How to reach me - send me message on Linkedin https://www.linkedin.com/in/zulfiia-ditto-ph-d-088681a9/

 <!---
 ZulfiiaDitto/ZulfiiaDitto is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.